 Chair of Board Committees: The Board has developed a written position description for the chair of Board committees.
 The fundamental responsibilities of the committee chair are to manage the business of the committee and ensure that the committee's activities are consistent with, and fulfill, the committee's mandate.
-In addition, the chairman of each committee is required to: report to the Board at its next meeting following any meeting of the committee or the signing of a written resolution evidencing a decision or recommendation of the committee; ensure that the committee has access to such members of senior management as may be required by the committee; attend every meeting of shareholders and respond to such questions from shareholders as may be put to the chairman of the committee; and provide leadership to enable the committee to act as an effective team in carrying out its responsibilities.
+In addition, the chairman of each committee is required to: report to the Board at its next meeting following any meeting of the committee; ensure that the committee has access to such members of senior management as may be required by the committee; attend every meeting of shareholders and respond to such questions from shareholders as may be put to the chairman of the committee; and provide leadership to enable the committee to act as an effective team in carrying out its responsibilities.